-The best way to add your own feeds to PlayOn is to take a look at the PlayOn Plugin API, and see the various Plugin options for adding custom content.
+Another option for adding your own custom video feed to PlayOn is our PlayOn Plugin API that allows anyone to use the various plugin options to add new content to PlayOn.
 You can either develop your own plugin channel for the content you're interested in, or see if the growing development community has already created just what you're looking for in our Plugin Channel Store.

 - Can I see my local media files like pictures and videos from my PC through PlayOn?

 Yes!
 And it's 100% free as part of MyMedia.
 Just choose the directories on your PC or network drive that you want to share.
 Any media files like pictures, movies, or home videos in those directories will then show up.
 You can also find the MyMedia channel within PlayOn, just enable MyMedia (local media file sharing) from PlayOn Settings.

 MyMedia will serve your media files to your TV or mobile device either by transcoding them (converting to the right file format) on the fly as necessary, or directly without transcoding, if your media player can support the file type.
 It will also display as much information as available about your media files making it easier for you to browse through your files.
 Subtitles for videos are supported when available, whether they are embedded within your video or when there is an external subtitle (.srt) file available.
 You can even import your iTunes playlists for enjoying with MyMedia.

 - What does "real-time transcoding" mean?